vinibaggio/remote_recorder/README.md

 Note: the script was 90% written by Chat-GPT with a few prompts for it to fix the script itself.
 Neat!

+Notice: I am not responsible for anything that might happen to you, run this very janky and unprotected script at your own risk.

 Copyright: Public domain.